jmeegan2/MapKit-App/DevLog.md

 Change popover for gas price to a alert

 Failed to publish to App store, no Info.plist file but I'll try to finish tmrw and upload it.

+Reason its poping down before u enter location is because it has a .focus($isTextFieldFocused)